Robert L. Owen: Early career in Oklahoma

-On the advice of Col. William Penn Adair, a family friend, former Confederate Colonel and a leader among the Cherokees, Owen moved in 1879 to Salina in Indian Territory (now Salina, Oklahoma), where he was accepted as a member of the Cherokee Nation.
-He served during 1879–1880 as the principal teacher of the Cherokee Orphan Asylum.
+On the advice of Col. William Penn Adair, a family friend, former Confederate Colonel and a leader among the Cherokees, Owen moved in 1879 to Salina in Indian Territory (now Salina, Oklahoma), where he was accepted as a citizen of the Cherokee Nation.
+He served from 1879 to 1880 as the principal teacher of the Cherokee Orphan Asylum.
 His mother joined him in 1880 and taught music for several years at the Cherokee Female Seminary.

 Owen read law and was admitted to the bar in 1880.
-During 1881–1884 he served as secretary of the board of education of the Cherokee Nation, and worked on reorganizing the Cherokee school system.
-In parallel, he served in 1882, 1883 and 1884 as the president of the International Fair at Muscogee, IT, now Muscogee, Oklahoma (sometimes billed at the time as "the Indian Capital of the World"), the only fair held in Indian Territory at the time.
+From 1881 to 1884, he served as secretary of the board of education of the Cherokee Nation, and worked on reorganizing the Cherokee school system.
+In parallel, he served in 1882, 1883, and 1884 as the president of the Indian International Fair at Muskogee), the only fair held in Indian Territory at the time.
 He was owner and editor of the "Indian Chieftain" newspaper, based in present-day Vinita, Oklahoma, in 1884.
 In 1885, with a Democrat in the White House, Owen launched a successful lobbying campaign that saw him appointed as the federal Indian agent for the so-called Five Civilized Tribes, described by one student of his career as "the most important position to be held in Indian Territory".
 In the absence of a court system, Owen promoted the use of compulsory arbitration to settle thousands of civil cases between 1885 and 1889, when he assisted in the establishment of the first United States Court in Indian Territory.
-His mother served as his hostess until his marriage on New Year's Eve, 1889, to Daisy Deane Hester, with whom he had one daughter, Dorothea, born in 1894.
+His mother served as his hostess until his marriage on New Year's Eve of 1889 to Daisy Deane Hester.
+The couple had one daughter, Dorothea, born in 1894.

 After the White House again changed hands in 1889, Owen left government service and organized the First National Bank of Muskogee in 1890, serving as its president for ten years.
-He later wrote that the bank's narrow survival of the Panic of 1893 was to influence his thinking about the need for fundamental reform in the US banking system:
+He later wrote that the bank's narrow survival of the Panic of 1893 was to influence his thinking about the need for fundamental reform in the U.S. banking system: